pachyderm/docs/content/latest/concepts/pipeline-concepts/job.md

 ![Job State Diagram](/images/job-state-diagram.png)

 ## List Jobs
-They are various ways to list jobs in Pachyderm, depending on the expected outcome:
+They are various ways to list jobs in MLDM, depending on the expected outcome:

 - The `pachctl list jobs` command returns [the list of all global jobs](../../advanced-concepts/globalID/#list-all-global-commits-and-global-jobs).